If you are a local student you may be eligible.

 To find a course that's available to international students, please visit the search page:

-6 months full time / available part time
+9 months full time / 15 months part time

-Melbourne Polytechnic’s Certificate III in Early Childhood Education and Care is designed to develop your understanding of issues relevant to the children’s services sector and enhance your practical skills to deliver high quality care and education to young children.
-You will learn first aid, how to care for babies and toddlers and how to support childrens’ holistic development.
-This course has a 210-hour workplace requirement, usually undertaken over a six week period.
+Our Certificate III in Early Childhood Education and Care CHC30121 is designed to develop your understanding of issues relevant to the children’s services sector and enhance your practical skills to deliver high quality care and education to young children.
+You will learn first aid, how to care for babies and toddlers and how to support a child's holistic development.

 You’ll learn by doing, under the guidance of Melbourne Polytechnic’s industry-experienced teachers through real-world situations, including conducting a playgroup for local children.
 You will gain experience by setting up play, preparing and serving food safely and observing the children.